thoughtworks/recce/DEVELOPMENT.md

 Needs to be more automated.
 Current we are experimenting with using [Reckon](https://github.com/ajoberstar/reckon) to determine versions from flags.

 Current release process looks like
 1. Tag locally and push.
-This will run a localy build; if successful tag the revision and push the tag.
+This will run a local build; if successful tag the revision and push the tag.
     ```shell
     # Minor version (e.g 1.1 -> 1.2)
     ./gradlew -Preckon.stage=final reckonTagPush